 What are your payment terms?

 We ask for a 50% deposit on placement of order, the remaining balance is to be taken two days prior to installation.
-Trade terms of thirty-day invoice can be discussed in by office to qualifying companies.
+Trade terms of thirty-day invoice can be discussed in our office to qualifying companies.

 What’s the biggest slab size?

-Granite slab sizes vary from slab to slab, however, are generally slightly wider than quartz.
+Granite slab sizes vary from slab to slab, however, are generally slightly larger than quartz.
 Quartz slabs come in two sizes, 3.05m x 1.4m or 3.2m x 1.6m.
 Slab sizes are dependent on colour and availability.

 What is the difference between quartz and granite?

-Quartz is a manmade material which comprises of up to 97% natural quartz and pigment, the remaining is made from a resin based bonding agent.
+Quartz is a man-made material which comprises of up to 97% natural quartz and pigment, the remaining is made from a resin based bonding agent.
 Granite, however, is a natural igneous rock quarried specifically for interior cosmetics and surfaces.